-Most highways issues should be reported to Surrey County Council (SCC) either online or by telephoning 0300 200 1003 (9am to 5pm, Monday to Friday, excluding bank holidays).
+Most highways issues should be reported to Surrey County Council (SCC) by either submitting an online report or by telephoning 0300 200 1003 (9am to 5pm, Monday to Friday, excluding bank holidays).
 If a footpath has a tarmac surface any problems along the footpath need to be reported to SCC.
-SCC Councillor Helyn Clack, has also invited residents to email her with details of any reports you submit to Surrey Highways.
+SCC Councillor Helyn Clack, has also invited residents to email Helyn with details of any reports you submit to Surrey Highways.

 Mole Valley District Council (MVDC)